n0ss/realtek-rtl88xxau-dkms/README.md

 Realtek RTL88XXAU Driver (sourced from : https://pkg.kali.org/pkg/realtek-rtl88xxau-dkms)

 Tested in Ubuntu 20.04 LTS with AWUS1900 (RTL8814AU).
 Injection working, full driver support.
 I suggest you use the DKMS install type and reboot.

+This repo was made to fill out the space left by the split of these two : https://github.com/aircrack-ng/rtl8812au & https://github.com/aircrack-ng/rtl8814au
+None of which provide a RTL8814AU driver with working injection.

 ## RTL8812AU/21AU and RTL8814AU drivers
 Only for use with Linux & Android